 Apart from the personal data on the existing visa label, an e-Visa also contains a QR code for anti-forgery purposes, which allows the quick scanning of the QR code through the Immigration Department Mobile Application for authentication of the e-Visa and the viewing of the information contained therein when necessary.
 The QR code is generated by the Department’s encryption key to prevent law-breakers from forging the e-Visas issued by the Department.

 The Department introduced on 25 October 2022 the “Flight Token e-Channel” service for Hong Kong residents at the Hong Kong International Airport to tie in with the implementation of the “Flight Token” by the Airport Authority Hong Kong.
 This initiative aims at providing more convenient departure clearance service for residents.
-Departing Hong Kong residents aged 11 or above, who choose to use the “Flight Token” with the HKSAR passport, HKSAR Document of Identity for Visa Purposes or Hong Kong and Macao Residents Entry and Exit Permit (commonly known as “Home Visit Permit”), are eligible to use “Flight Token e-Channel” service.
-When using the “Flight Token e-Channel”, eligible Hong Kong residents only need to face towards the cameras and complete the departure clearance for successful verification of identity by facial recognition technology.
+Departing Hong Kong residents aged 11 or above, who choose to use the “Flight Token” with an HKSAR passport, HKSAR Document of Identity for Visa Purposes, a Hong Kong and Macao Residents Entry and Exit Permit (commonly known as “Home Visit Permit”) or a Mainland Travel Permit for Hong Kong and Macao Permanent Residents (Non-Chinese Citizens) (effective from 31 July 2024), are eligible to use the “Flight Token e-Channel” service.
+When using the “Flight Token e-Channel”, they simply need to face the camera and complete the departure clearance upon successful verification of identity by facial recognition technology.
 Throughout the entire process, there will be no need for them to present any documents.

 To provide further travel convenience for residents and visitors, Hong Kong has implemented the arrangement for mutual use of automated clearance services with Australia, Korea, Germany, Singapore and Thailand.
 Their eligible passport holders can enrol for the e-Channel service in Hong Kong.

-The Immigration Department Mobile Application provides a wide range of immigration-related services, including application submission; appointment booking; form filling; submission of supplementary documents and information; making payments; “e-Visa” enquiry and downloading; making enquiries on application status, tag status and the latest information on the estimated passenger waiting time at major land boundary control points; calling the 1868 Hotline using network data; submitting the Online Assistance Request Form; learning about the “Contactless e-Channel” service; enrolling for the I-RemindU Service; and obtaining other information.
-From April 2023 onwards, Hong Kong residents in distress outside Hong Kong may seek assistance from the AHU by messaging (852) 1868 via the WhatsApp application.
+The Immigration Department Mobile Application provides a wide range of immigration-related services, including application services, appointment booking, form filling, submission of supplementary documents and information, payment of fees, as well as “e-Visa” enquiry and downloading.
+Members of the public may also use the mobile application to make enquiries on application status, tag status and the latest information on the estimated passenger waiting time at major land boundary control points.
+They may even call the 1868 Hotline using network data, submit the Online Assistance Request Form, learn more about the “Contactless e-Channel” service, register for the “I-RemindU” Service, and obtain other information through it.
+From March 2024 onwards, Hong Kong residents in distress outside Hong Kong may also seek assistance from the Assistance to Hong Kong Residents Unit by starting a conversation with the 1868 Chatbot via the mobile application.

 The Department has fully implemented electronic services.
 Members of the public can access a wide range of online services through the Internet or the Department’s mobile applications.
-For details, please visit the Department’s web page (www.immd.gov.hk).
+In late September 2024, the Department further enhanced the electronic payment services.
+For online services, applicants can continue to make payments using PPS, FPS and credit cards, as well as through the newly-added Mainland China’s Licensed Digital Wallets, including Alipay, WeChat Pay or UnionPay App.
+For details, please visit the Department’s homepage (www.immd.gov.hk).

-Besides, the public can access the Registration of Outbound Travel Information service through the MyGovHK portal to receive updates on Outbound Travel Alerts and related public information from the HKSAR Government.
+Besides, members of the public can access the Registration of Outbound Travel Information service through the “MyGovHK” portal to receive updates on Outbound Travel Alerts and related public information from the HKSAR Government.

 6. Suggestions and Comments